DangMinh24/RootFindingMethods/README.md

   + Split global interval into possible valid sub-intervals that contain roots.
 Which can be used as information to prove whether the functions have root (Using [Intermediate Value Theorem](https://en.wikipedia.org/wiki/Intermediate_value_theorem))

-##Usage:
+## Usage:

-    + python3 main.py -m 2 -lb -100 -rb 100 -s 0.2 -fp 4 -i 30
+      python3 main.py -m 2 -lb -100 -rb 100 -s 0.2 -fp 4 -i 30

-  -m: for methods.
+  * m: for methods.
 There are 2 methods, 1/ for Bisection, and 2/ for Newton's

-  -lb rb: restriction of intervals.
+  * lb, rb: restriction of intervals.
 Should not be too large (Memory Problem)

-  -s: step size to search for sub-intervals.
+  * s: step size to search for sub-intervals.
 Should be change to fit appropriate with users's system

-  -fp: floating point.
+  * fp: floating point.
 Can't get exactly value in some cases (That is the reason why using these techinques).
 Use floating point to know when the results are acceptable

-  -i: iterators.
+  * i: iterators.
 This one for Newton's only (-m 2).
 Number of step that program will update value (xn)

-##Summary:
+## Summary:

 Use two basic techniques for finding root.